James-Muguro/Kenya_Loan_Analysis_Project/README.md

 3. Run `pytest` locally and ensure tests pass.
 4. Open a pull request describing the change and link any relevant issue.

-If you want me to open a PR that adds CI (tests + lint) or a small anonymized sample dataset, tell me which and I can implement it.

 ---

 ## License